 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base health and environmental inequalities are inexorably linked and that poor environments contribute significantly to poor health and health inequalities'.
 Planning for good health can complement planning for biodiversity (green infrastructure) and climate change mitigation (walking/cycling).
-Improve health and access to quality health facilities More opportunities for walking and cycling Improve access to open space and leisure opportunities Understand the economic benefits of better health in the community Equality Act 2010 NPPF PPG Wellbeing and the Historic Environment Threats, Issues and Opportunities for the Historic Environment 2018 Historic England WCC Promoting Health & Wellbeing Through Spatial Planning WCC State of Warwickshire Report 2022 WCC Joint Strategic Needs Assessment Warwickshire Health and Wellbeing Strategy (2021) conditions), health issues as a way to promote good planning and design and raise standards, improve health by providing opportunities for walking, cycling, sport and leisure activities and supports sustainable primary care that delivers high quality, efficient, and accessible primary care through healthy eating and exercise).
-To provide health services and facilities in relation to the demands arising from new development.
-Lifestyle indicators are generally worse than the average for England.
-North Warwickshire performs poorly in the Indices of Multiple Deprivation.
-New health, sporting, leisure and recreational facilities should be provided and should encourage walking, cycling and more active lifestyles.
-The development of a high quality multifunctional green infrastructure network should be promoted identifying any opportunities for links with and enhancement of
+Improve health and access to quality health facilities More opportunities for walking and cycling Improve access to open space and leisure opportunities Understand the economic benefits of better health in the community Equality Act 2010 NPPF PPG Wellbeing and the Historic Environment Threats, Issues and Opportunities for the Historic Environment 2018 Historic England WCC Promoting Health & Wellbeing Through Spatial Planning WCC State of Warwickshire Report 2022 WCC Joint Strategic Needs Assessment conditions), health issues as a way to promote good planning and design and raise standards, improve health by providing opportunities for walking, cycling, sport and leisure activities and supports sustainable primary care that delivers high quality, efficient, and accessible primary care

 Key messages from review of relevant plans, policies and programmes Source of message Implications for the SA Framework Issues in North Warwickshire from the evidence base Playing Pitch Strategy 2018 Green Space Strategy 2019 Leisure Facilities Strategy 2017 cultural heritage.
 Potential issue in meeting the needs of an aging population.
 The development of accessible cycle networks to facilitate alternative modes of transport.
 The development of quality green infrastructure should be promoted as part of development, linking to a green infrastructure network.
 Education.
 Education is highlight in relation to life chances, and health/wellbeing.
 NNPF places emphasis on a choice of school places to meet the needs of communities.
 Requirement to: Improve the quality of educational facilities.
 Improve educational attainment.
 Improvement of life chances and health through educational achievement.
 NPPF PPG Infrastructure Delivery Plan (2018) WCC Education Strategy (2018) WCC Career Strategy (2022) WCC Sufficiency Strategy Requires objectives that will cover improve educational attainment.
+Issues and Problems.
 There is a need to support the extension and/or rebuilding of schools to meet future education needs from development.